 * Purchase of the loss-maker Ellerslie Flower Show.

 * Under insurance of Council assets.
-(Like NZ govt under insured EQC).
+(Like NZ National govt had under insured EQC).
 Marryatt was mainly responsible for that.
 Marryatt was also chairman of the Civic Assurance board dealing with Council insurances, a conflict of interest.
 Like other insurers, Civic Assurance was slow to settle.

 Post quakes they'd presided over: